omise/omise-android/docs/3d-secure-v2.md

           .build()
 ```

-You can check out the [UiCustomization](/sdk/src/main/java/co/omise/android/config/UiCustomization.kt) class to see customizable UI elements that you can customize in the challenge flow.
+You can check out the [UiCustomization](/sdk/src/main/java/co/omise/android/config/UiCustomization.kt) class to see customizable UI elements in the challenge flow.

 ## Observing charge status in the token

-This is an utility function for observing the token until the charge status changed.
-You can use function for checking the charge status after completed the authorizing payment process.
+This is an utility function for observing the token until its charge status changes.
+You can use this function for checking the charge status after the payment authorization process completes.

 ```kotlin
 val client = Client("pkey_test_1234")